All levels of riders are welcome

 Explore Canyonlands National Park’s most remote area: The Maze.
 From the stunning views into the The Maze at Hans Flat to the final breathtaking ascent to Lake Powell, you’ll not find a magical combination of scenery and singletrack anywhere else.

-Who should go to Moab?
+Who should go mountain biking in Moab?

 Need to know

 While Moab is rideable year-round, just remember that it is in the desert!
 If you choose to visit during the summer months, plan on early morning or late evening rides — and drink lots and lots of water.

 Inclement weather can very rarely get in the way of your mountain bike tour, so ask your guide for more information.

 • Meet up with your group at the designated location